JohnTerragnoli/ECE382_Lab7/README.md

 ### Functionality
 #### Required Functionality
 * Use the ADC subsystem to light LEDs based on the presence of a wall.
-* The presence of a wall next to the left sensor should light LED1 on your Launchpad board.
+* The presence of a wall next to the left sensor should light LED1 on the Launchpad board.
-* The presence of a wall next to the right sensor should light LED2 on your Launchpad board.
+* The presence of a wall next to the right sensor should light LED2 on the Launchpad board.
 * Demonstrate that the LEDs do not light until they come into close proximity with a wall.

 #### B Functionality
-* Create a standalone library for your ATD code and release it on Github.
+* Create a standalone library for my ATD code and release it on Github.
-* This should be separate from your lab code.
+* This should be separate from my lab code.
 * It should have a thoughtful interface and README, capable of being reused in the robot maze laboratory.

 #### A Functionality
-* Since each robot's sensors are a little bit different, you need to fully characterize the sensor for your robot.
+* Since each robot's sensors are a little bit different, I need to fully characterize the sensors for my robot.
 * Create a table and graphical plot that shows the ATD values for a variety of distances from a maze wall.
 * This table/graph must be generated for each IR sensor.
-* Use these values to determine how the IR sensors work so you can properly use them to solve the maze.
+* Use these values to determine how the IR sensors work so I can properly use them to solve the maze.

 ## Prelab
 Testing the sensors with a DMM: